alexdelorenzo/cast_control/README.md

 # 📺 Control Chromecasts from Linux
-`chromecast_mpris` allows you to view and control media playback on casting devices from the Linux desktop.
+`chromecast_mpris` allows you to control media playback on casting devices from the Linux desktop.

+`chromecast_mpris` also publishes metadata about the media that's currently playing, or the app that's currently open, on your device.

 ### Integrations
-`chromecast_mpris` controls Chromecasts and casting devices via [MPRIS media player controls](https://specifications.freedesktop.org/mpris-spec/2.2/).
+`chromecast_mpris` controls Chromecasts and casting devices via D-Bus and [MPRIS media player controls](https://specifications.freedesktop.org/mpris-spec/2.2/).

 MPRIS is the standard media player interface on Linux desktops.